 Each item should be identified by a model number or some other specific identification.
 Prices cannot be altered after bids are opened.
-The RFQ should have a date and time for the bid opening, after which bids will no longer be accepted.
+The RFQ should must have an established date and time for the bid opening, after which bids will no longer be accepted.
 All bids should be stamped with the date and time of receipt.